 Plumbing Leaks

 Water leakage from pipes and drainage systems can cause structural damage.
-If water leaks between the concrete particles, it can weaken its material strength.
+If water leaks between the concrete particles, it can weaken the material’s strength.
 This results in cracking of the walls.

 Lack of Maintenance